 - Corporate and other subscribers: Please contact your Elsevier Account Manager to find out more about our text mining products and services.

-- Other requests: We are always happy to support and accommodate researchers who have specific text mining needs and for any questions please email email@example.com
+- Other requests: We are always happy to support and accommodate researchers who have specific text mining needs; please email email@example.com

 Access to the API

-We are committed to streamlining the administrative process for mining and have created a self-service developer's portal to enable researchers to easily gain access to the ScienceDirect API's.
-The registration for the API is quick and simple see our developer's website for further details.
-Once the institutional agreement is updated, researchers at subscribing institutions will need to follow three steps:
+We are committed to streamlining the administrative process for mining and have created a self-service developer's portal to enable researchers to easily gain access to our API's for a multitude of user cases, including TDM.
+All researchers at subscribing institutions can download articles to text mine for non-commercial research purposes via our Full Text API.
+The registration for the API is quick and simple go to our developers portal for further details.

 Mining open access content

 Open access content may be downloaded directly from our API by either:

 - Registering for an API key via our developers portal, enabling us to provide you with technical support and assistance should you encounter any problems.

 - Using the DOI retrieval function: http://api.elsevier.com/content/article/doi/[DOI] which your automated script can run on.
 This option can be used without registration and without having to obtain or use an API key.
 No self-registration is necessary for this option.